 The Bad

 Notice we mentioned earlier that the benefits are worth it when the guest blogger is a “good fit” for your blog.
-The blogger needs to be an expert in your blog’s niche and have a genuine enthusiasm for the topic.
+The blogger needs to be an expert in your niche and genuinely enthusiastic about the topic.
 If you find that, then the blogger needs to provide consistent content.
 This is not as easy as it sounds.
 Here are some disadvantages to having one: Inconsistency.

 No matter how enthusiastic a guest blogger might start, don’t expect regular or consistent content over time without compensation (we’ll get to that later).
 Promised linkbacks aren’t always enough to woo a guest blogger to guest blog on your site.
 Linkbacks may be to your disadvantage.
-Did you know that links to blogs with a low SEO ranking, or links to blogs that are suddenly inactive or banned, could negatively affect your blog’s SEO ranking as well?
+Did you know that links to blogs with a low SEO ranking or links to blogs that are suddenly inactive or banned could also negatively affect your blog’s SEO ranking?
 It’s something to think about.

-If your guest post is a one-time deal or only occasional, then you probably don’t need to pay the guest blogger.
-If the guest writer appears regularly, then they have become a scheduled contributor to your blog and should be paid.
-If you decide not to pay your guest posters, don’t expect consistency or a long-term obligation to post.
-Also, don’t be disappointed if the writing quality isn’t always there, either.
+If your guest post is a one-time deal or only occasional, you probably don’t need to pay the guest blogger.
+If the guest writer appears regularly, they have become a scheduled contributor to your blog and should be paid.
+Don’t expect consistency or a long-term obligation to post if you decide not to spend your guest posters.
+Also, don’t be disappointed if the writing quality isn’t always there.

-If you decide to pay guest posters, be sure to list them as regular contributors to the blog and set up a blog post schedule.
-In the end, it is up to you to decide if managing outside posts is worth it.
-Be clear about your expectations with any guest bloggers and make sure that both your needs and theirs are met.
+If you decide to pay for guest posters, be sure to list them as regular contributors to the blog and set up a blog post schedule.
+Ultimately, deciding if managing outside posts is worth it is up to you.
+Be clear about your expectations with any guest bloggers, and ensure that your needs and theirs are met.
 They are guests on your blog, after all.
 Welcome them, invite them to stay but don’t take advantage, either.